freddyaboulton/gradio-webrtc/docs/advanced-configuration.md

 You can supply a `button_labels` dictionary to change the text displayed in the `Start`, `Stop` and `Waiting` buttons that are displayed in the UI.
 The keys must be `"start"`, `"stop"`, and `"waiting"`.

+!!! warning

+    The `button_labels` parameter is only supported in the `WebRTC` component.

 ``` python
 webrtc = WebRTC(